ljmerza/tinybeans_clone/README.md

 - add max limits to adding members to circle and whatever else
 - add more indexes to db tables for performance
 - remove logic for creating circle on signup - this is done after email validation
-- can user decline circle invite but then accept later or admin re-invite?
 - when admin makes invite let admin choose role of invitee
 - add more logging to important actions
 - add rate limiting to important apis